What's the Windows PowerShell and What to Eat with It? Part 1: Key Features

 Scripts, Functions, Modules, and the PowerShell Language

-Windows PowerShell scripts are stored as plain text files with a .ps1 extension.
-You cannot launch them by double-clicking: you need to right-click to call up the context menu and select the β€œRun in PowerShell” item.
-From the console, you will either have to specify the full path to the script, or go to the appropriate directory and write the file name.
-Running scripts is also limited by system policy, and to check the current settings, you can use the Get-ExecutionPolicy cmdlet, which will return one of the following values:
+Scripts Windows PowerShell scripts are stored as plain text files with the .ps1 extension.
+They can't be launched by double-clicking; you must right-click to bring up the context menu and select "Run with PowerShell."
+From the console, you'll need to either specify the full path to the script or navigate to the appropriate directory and type the file name.
+Running scripts is also restricted by system policy.
+To check the current settings, you can use the Get-ExecutionPolicy cmdlet, which will return one of the following values:

 Restricted β€” launching scripts is disabled (by default);